A Year-Round Guide to Franklin and Nantahala

 Yield: 4 servings.
 2 tablespoons sesame oil 1 small yellow onion, diced (about ½ cup) 1 cup shredded carrots 4 cups shredded Napa or green cabbage 2 cloves garlic, minced

-Egg Fried Rice with Cabbage & Peanuts
+Egg Fried Rice With Cabbage and Peanuts

 Yield: 4 servings.